ronaldxs/perl6-Enc-MIME-Base64/README.md

 perl6-Enc-MIME-Base64
 =================

-MIME Base64 encoding for Perl 6 that understands Base64 is an encoding for binary data.
+MIME Base64 encoding for Perl 6 binary data and strings using any string encoding.

 # Synopsis